-In order to make this vision a reality, we have identified seven key outcomes.
+In order to make this vision a reality, we have identified six key outcomes.
 We want all children and young people to:

 - Be healthy

 - Be safe

-- Achieve
+- Achieve and do

-- Grow in a stimulating, nurturing environment
+- Grow confidently

 - Be responsible and respected

-- Have a voice and be heard
+- Have a voice and be heard.

-- Move confidently into adulthood